qm9941/nd013-c2-fusion-starter/writeup.md

 ## Benefits in Camera-Lidar Fusion tracking over Lidar-only tracking
 In theory, there are many reason for using more than one sensor and more than one sensor type for object tracking:
-- Different measurment priciples which may complement each other so that object tracking is possible even in adverse environmental conditions (percipitation, fog, ..)
+- Different measurement principles which may complement each other so that object tracking is possible even in adverse environmental conditions (precipitation, fog, ..)
 - Higher system availability (at least for a limited time) due to redundancy<br><br>
-In the project (step 4), the impact was noteable (ghost track were even faster deleted).
+In the project (step 4), the impact was notable (ghost track were even faster deleted).
 As the conditions in the test scenario where quite good in terms of environmental conditions, the impact on tracking quality was not significant.

 ## Challenges of sensor fusion system
 One challenge of a sensor fusion system is the measurement data.
 It needs to comply to the assumption made during design of the fusion system, otherwise the fusion system may not deliver the needed performance.
 During the project, this could be seen in step 2 where a offset in lidar data resulted in a mean RMSE of about 0.8.
 In real world project, a substantial effort need to be put into sensor calibration and diagnosis in order to provide measurement data with the required quality.<br><br>